 - In NIC switching mode with tagged VLAN interfaces, configure the standby patrol function on only one of virtual interfaces, if multiple virtual interfaces exist on the same pair of physical interfaces, and do not configure the standby patrol function on the other virtual interfaces.
 Note that, in general, the standby patrol function is not need to be configured on every single virtual interface. - You cannot build an environment in which only one NIC is shared on multiplex physical interface on NIC switching mode using tagged VLAN interface. - When configuring a standby patrol function for a virtual interface which is using the tagged VLAN interfaces, it is required to reboot the OS in order to enable the standby patrol function.
-GLS withholds a modification of MAC address of the secondary interface, so that it prevents communication errors on other tagged VLAN interfaces which are sharing a physical communication line. - In cluster environments other than the physical IP takeover II, do the following: [Solaris 10] Ensure to specify the same IP address configured in "/etc/hostname.interface" when specifying physical IP addresses by "hanetconfig"
+GLS withholds a modification of MAC address of the secondary interface, so that it prevents communication errors on other tagged VLAN interfaces which are sharing a physical communication line. - In cluster environments other than the physical IP takeover II, do the following.
+For details on a cluster environment of the physical IP takeover II, see "B.4.10 Example of the Cluster system in Physical IP address takeover function II."
+[Solaris 10]

-command using '-i' or '-e' option.
+Ensure to specify the same IP address configured in "/etc/hostname.interface" when specifying physical IP addresses by "hanetconfig" command using '-i' or '-e' option.